WHAT IS THE PURPOSE OF THIS DOCUMENT?

 We use MailChimp to send some marketing correspondence.
 It is US based but there are adequate safeguards in place as they are self-certified to the Privacy Shield.

-This is the only situation in which we transfer personal data outside the EU.
+This is the only situation in which we transfer personal data outside the EU and UK.

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact us on 0800 023 7404 or at HR@burtssnacks.com.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.